 4. Inspect the job carefully.
 With a correct combination of electrode size and current setting the area of weld should be complete fusion of the electrode and parent metal/s.
-Any slag which forms on the surface should be chipped away with the pick/brush supplied.
+Any slag which forms on the surface should be chipped away with a pick/brush.